twhite1031/STORMY/README.md

 # STORMY

-Python packages and scripts to manipulate observed and modeled meteorological data for research
+Python packages and scripts to manipulate and download observed and modeled meteorological data for research
 <br><br>

 # Version
 1.1 - STORMY is updated frequently, re-install for the latest version.
 <br><br>
 # Environment Installation
+This project relies on several Python packages, so a Conda environment is provided for convenience.
+<br><br>
+Refer to [this](https://www.anaconda.com/docs/getting-started/miniconda/main) link if you are unfamiliar or do not have Miniconda/Anaconda
+<br><br>
 There are a plethora of packages which enable use of STORMY.
 A conda environment (.yml) is provided [here](https://github.com/twhite1031/STORMY/tree/main/envs)